Students milled back and forth through the Great Hall beneath floating candles and a cloudless, dusk sky.

 You betrayed me.
 Of course I didn’t want to trust you again.
 Harry flicked his wand.

 Ron disappeared under black ropes, bound from head to toe.
-He squirmed, his shouts muffled, clawing at his mouth with covered fingers.
+He squirmed, muffled shouts emanating from beneath his bonds, clawing at his mouth with covered fingers.

 Harry sliced a hole over Ron’s mouth and glanced at his wand.
 That spell came out stronger than I intended.
 I guess my heart must’ve been in it.

-Harry shut the door.
-Next time, if they dare attack me again, I’ll have to be harsher.
-His thoughts bubbled up from the base of his skull in Tom Riddle’s smooth voice.
+Harry turned on his heel and slammed the door to the Room of Requirement behind him.
+If they attack me again, I’ll have to be harsher.
+His thoughts bubbled up from the base of his skull in a smooth, high voice.
 Otherwise, eventually, they’ll manage to hurt me.

 He pulled the Marauders’ map out and traced their names.
-Malfoy’s drifted toward the hospital wing, Ron and Dean toward the tower.
-Peter Pettigrew’s name lingered near the quidditch pitch.
+Ron, Seamus, and Dean headed toward Gryffindor tower and Peter Pettigrew’s name lingered near the quidditch pitch.

 Soon.
-Harry watched it for several long minutes until it vanished.
+Harry watched it until it vanished.
 I should clear Sirius’ name before I have to die, since nobody else seems to want to bother.